 Qualification and recognition

-On completion, you will attain the SIT40516 Certificate IV in Commercial Cookery.
+On completion, you will receive the SIT40516 Certificate IV in Commercial Cookery.

 Connections with industry